Juliosh422/hackudc/CODE_OF_CONDUCT.md

-# Código de Conducta
+# Code of Conduct

-## 1. Comportamiento esperado
+## 1. Expected Behavior
-- Ser amable y respetuoso con los demás..
+- Be kind and respectful to others.
-- Aceptar críticas constructivas con profesionalismo.
+- Accept constructive criticism with professionalism.
-- Evitar cualquier forma de acoso, intimidación o discriminación.
+- Avoid any form of harassment, intimidation, or discrimination.

-## 2. Comportamiento inaceptable
+## 2. Unacceptable Behavior
-- Comentarios ofensivos o degradantes.
+- Offensive or degrading comments.
-- Publicación de información privada sin permiso.
+- Sharing private information without permission.
-- Cualquier otro comportamiento que pueda ser considerado inapropiado en un entorno profesional.
+- Any behavior that can be considered inappropriate in a professional setting.